odinuv/web/walkthrough-slim/passing-values/index.md

 The main difference is that a request made with *GET* method should not have a body and **the only** way to pass values to the server is in the URL.
 Thus the parameters are visible and the visitor can copy the URL and store it as favourite or send it using e.g. email to another person which can click that link and view the site in exactly same state.

+See [HTTP article](/articles/http/) for detailed description of methods and when to use them.

 {: .note}
 Of course the state of the page can also depend on values stored in [cookies or session](/articles/cookies-sessions/).